Roelosaurus/House-Of-The-Dying-Roll/readme.md

 ## • Gameplay

-1. Roll to setup 3 compartments.
+1. Roll to setup 3 Stronghold compartments.
 2. Roll at start of each compartment for King's actions.
 3. Roll to resolve Guard's actions.